YESAndy/yesandy.github.io/_posts/2023-08-17-jetson-tutorial2.md

 ![Desktop View](/assets/img/post/2023-08-21-dataset.png){: width="640" height="540" }
 _Content of dataset folder_

 The "data.yaml" file is a configuration file that sets up the label names and dataset paths.
-An example of it is like the following:
+An example of it is the following:

 ```yaml
 train: ../train/images